Kesslerdm/JewmberAnimate-Files/README.md

-# JewmberAnimate-Files
+use winrar to extract
-files for jewmber animate for windows to extract better
+here